Privileged Access Management Integration

 Note:

-PAM integration with Enterprise Manager only works with Names Credentials.
+PAM integration with Enterprise Manager only works with Named Credentials.

-The diagram below depicts how EM interacts with PAM to retrieve the credentials for database or host from an external store to carry out functionalities in EM such as executing jobs on host or database and database patching using Fleet Maintenance.
+The diagram below depicts how EM interacts with PAM to retrieve the credentials for databases or hosts from an external store to carry out tasks in EM such as executing jobs on host or database patching using Fleet Maintenance.

-Using the PAM integration, EM retrieves database and host credentials that are now stored in the external PAM store.
+Using the PAM integration, EM retrieves database and host credentials that are stored in the external PAM store.
 To accomplish this, you need to write the integration script that will be registered in EM with all the PAM attributes.
-When EM requires the database or hosts credentials for using in workflows like database patching or running jobs, the credential framework interacts with the external PAM provider and retrieves the password for database or hosts and passes that credential object to the underlying workflows.
+When EM requires the database or host credentials for workflows including database patching or running jobs, the credential framework interacts with the external PAM provider and retrieves the password for databases or hosts and passes that credential object to the underlying workflows.

 PAM integration with EM consists of three simple steps for all PAM providers.